 Higher-strength alcoholic beverages will contain more units.
 For example, a pint of a higher-strength beer (5.2% alcohol by volume) is 3 units, and a small 125 ml glass of wine (12% alcohol by volume) is 1.5 units.

 Ensuring a sufficient fluid intake helps to reduce the risk of crystals forming in joints.
-Keeping hydrated and avoiding dehydration can lessen this risk and help to prevent gout attacks.
-Dehydration occurs when there is a lack of fluid in the body.
+Keeping hydrated and avoiding lack of fluid in the body (dehydration) can lessen this risk and help to prevent gout attacks.
 Aim to drink at least 2 litres per day.
-However, you may need as much as 3-3.5 litres per day depending on your weight, whether it is hot, or whether you exercise.
+However, you may need as many as 3-3.5 litres per day depending on your weight, whether it is hot, or whether you exercise.

 Reduce your purine intake